kitschpatrol/remark-mdat/readme.md

 }
 ```

-Frontmatter is automatically extracted from the raw Markdown source using [gray-matter-es](https://github.com/ryoppippi/gray-matter-es), so it works regardless of whether `remark-frontmatter` is in your pipeline.
-If the document has no frontmatter block, `context.frontmatter` is `undefined`.
+Frontmatter is automatically extracted if available.
+If the document has no frontmatter block, `context.frontmatter` remains `undefined`.

 ```ts
 const rules: Rules = {